Leaderboard

 1 point

-Ironically, the "adult" in "adult PC games" hasn't been a necessary inclusion since the time this mag was published, since it was the very late 90s/early 2000s that saw the almost complete death of PC gaming in Japan, from which point onward "PC game" became completely synonymous with "eroge."
-(Something I learned awkwardly after some students asked if I played video games and I replied that I mostly played PC games - cue fits of hysterics)1 point
+36. Ironically, the "adult" in "adult PC games" hasn't been a necessary inclusion since the time this mag was published, since it was the very late 90s/early 2000s that saw the almost complete death of PC gaming in Japan, from which point onward "PC game" became completely synonymous with "eroge."
+(Something I learned awkwardly after some students asked if I played video games and I replied that I mostly played PC games - cue fits of hysterics)

 1 point